Accepting new clients for daytime appointments

 Existential challenges / crises

 Dr. Howe is a psychiatrist in Brookline, MA with expertise in anxiety, depression, bipolar disorder, sleep-related issues, trauma, and substance use disorders.
 He received his MD from the University of Massachusetts Medical School, and completed both his adult psychiatry residency and addiction psychiatry fellowship at Harvard Medical School programs.
-In addition to his private practice, Dr. Howe serves as the Medical Director of Dual Diagnosis & Primary Care Addictions at Cambridge Health Alliance.
-He also enjoys teaching medical students, residents, and other trainees in his role as Instructor in Psychiatry at Harvard Medical School.
+In addition to his private practice, he is a staff physician at Brandeis University's Student Counseling Center.
+He also enjoys teaching Cambridge Health Alliance psychiatry residents, as an Instructor in Psychiatry at Harvard Medical School.

 In his Brookline practice, Dr. Howe provides talk therapy for all his clients, and is dedicated to creating a positive therapeutic relationship with his clients so that they can work within a nonjudgmental and productive space.
 For those who have conditions that could improve with medication treatment, he offers the convenience of both therapy and medications.
 He values the part that talk therapy plays in treatment, and prioritizes a balance between therapy and medications in reaching clients' personal goals.
 While Dr. Howe is double board-certified in adult and addiction psychiatry, the focus of his Brookline practice is therapy.